-From 2012 to 2014, the Republic introduced several tax measures in order to improve competitiveness and enhance growth of its economy and to promote stable tax revenues (See "Fiscal Policy and Reform" and "Fiscal Policy and Reform- Taxation and Taxation Policy").
+From 2012 to 2014, the Republic introduced several tax measures in order to improve competitiveness and enhance growth of its economy and to promote stable tax revenues (See "Fiscal Policy and Reform" and "Fiscal Policy and Reform - Taxation and Taxation Policy").

-Between 2009 and 2014, $\in 5.10$ billion was allocated to the Republic by various EU programmes.
+Between 2011 and 2014, €5.4 billion was allocated to the Republic by various EU programmes.
 As at 31 December 2015, 97.1 per cent. and 82.2 per cent. of the amounts apportioned to structural funds and agriculture, respectively, have been utilised.
 The majority of funds provided by the EU were received through the operational programmes for structural funds (the regional development, social fund and the cohesion fund).

-In 2010, the general government budget deficit was 5.7 per cent., largely due to a reduction in tax revenues attributable to the financial crisis and automatic stabilisers such as unemployment benefits.
-In 2011, the deficit reached 6.7 per cent. of GDP, with one off measures accounting for 1.0 per cent. of the deficit (recapitalisation of NLB, Adria Airways, d.d, Peko, d.d., Nafta Lendava, d.o.o., continued payments of guarantees due for Slovenske železnice, d.o.o., and contributions to the first Greek bail-out programme).

-In 2012, the Government adopted a set of comprehensive fiscal consolidation measures, which include structural shifts in public expenditures (Act on Additional Intervention Measures, Fiscal Balance Act).
-As a result, the general government deficit fell to 3.6 per cent. of GDP in 2012.
+In 2011, the general government budget deficit was 6.7 per cent. of GDP, with one off measures accounting for 1.2 per cent. of the deficit (recapitalisation of NLB, Adria Airways, d.d, Peko, d.d., Nafta Lendava, d.o.o., continued payments of guarantees due for Slovenske železnice, d.o.o., and contributions to the first Greek bail-out programme).
+In 2012, the Government adopted a set of comprehensive fiscal consolidation measures, which included structural shifts in public expenditures (Act on Additional Intervention Measures, Fiscal Balance Act).
+As a result, the general government deficit fell to 4.1 per cent. of GDP in 2012.

 In 2013, total general government deficit amounted to 15.0 per cent. of GDP.
 The 2013 fiscal policy goal was a general government deficit of 5.7 per cent. of GDP including one off measures in the amount of ε 620 million or 1.7 per cent. of GDP.
 In an effort to achieve this goal, The Government increased VAT rates in mid-2013 and introduced other revenue-increasing measures and lowered labour costs in the public sector and other recurrent costs financed from the budget (See "Taxation and Taxation Policy").
 One-off expenditures in the deficit for 2013 were much higher than expected and entailed mostly expenditures for banking recapitalisation.
-The total impact of recapitalisations in 2013 in ESA2010 terms amounted to ε 3.633 billion or approximately 10.1 per cent. of GDP (See "Measures to Strengthen the Stability of the Banking Sector Act - Banking Reform").
+The total impact of recapitalisations in 2013 in ESA2010 terms amounted to ε 3.63 billion or approximately 10.1 per cent. of GDP (See "Measures to Strengthen the Stability of the Banking Sector Act - Banking Reform").